 Inquire into your employee’s work trajectory by regularly hosting employee engagement meetings.
 Build rapport and cultivate trust through virtual coffee chats, then administer surveys for genuine feedback on the work and team culture.
 This makes the employee, and their opinions feel valued and respected.

-🧮 Use appropriate remote productivity tools and software to stay organized and in sync.
+[fs-toc-omit]5.
+Use remote productivity tools and softwares to stay organized.

 There are several applications that are well-known for remote work.
 For example, use Zoom to host video calls, webinars, meetings, or interviews.
 You can utilize Slack for instant communication and transference of data, information, ideas, and plans.
 Similarly, you can use Basecamp for project management via division of workload and smoother workflow.
 Additionally, some companies use Discord for real-time interaction, role-division, and personalized communication.